open-telemetry/community/README.md

 OpenMetrics is an effort to create an open standard for transmitting metrics at scale, supporting text representation and Protocol Buffers.
 See the [OpenMetrics](https://openmetrics.io/) page for details.

+### eBPF Foundation

+The eBPF foundation aims to facilitate collaboration between eBPF projects, and to ensure good maintainance and clear roadmap for eBPF core.
+See the [eBPF Foundation](https://ebpf.io/foundation/) page for more details.